lothar243/CSCI150Lectures/module9.md

 For more information about HTML, visit https://www.w3schools.com/html/default.asp

-These tags are placed in a text file, with an html extension
+These tags are placed in a text file, with an html extension - **Talk about how Windows hides file extensions**, and how to use notepad to manually choose an extension

 ```html
 <html>